Vox

 Better work tools should not require handing over the work.

-I wanted one tool that helped me transcribe, take notes, and stay sharper at work while keeping my information on my computer.
+I'm Bill.
+I wanted one tool that helped me transcribe, take notes, and stay sharper at work — without handing my information to someone else's server.
 No bot in every meeting.
 No hosted workspace full of half-formed thoughts.

-The bigger belief is that a lot of the best future work software will run locally, save to simple formats, and integrate cleanly with the agents people choose: Claude, OpenAI, local models, open-source tools, and whatever comes next.
+The bigger belief is that a lot of the best future work software will run locally, save to simple formats, and integrate cleanly with the agents people choose.
+A good tool adapts to your world, performs its job, and leaves the record in your hands.
+Vox is my first serious bet in that direction.

 What Vox does